Wicklow county football team

 The Wicklow county football team (/'wɪklo:/ WIK-loh) represents Wicklow in men's Gaelic football and is governed by Wicklow GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

 Wicklow's home ground is Aughrim County Ground.
 The team's manager is Oisín McConville.

-The team has never won the Leinster Senior Championship, the All-Ireland Senior Championship or the National League, the only county besides Fermanagh never to have won its provincial championship.
+The team has never won the Leinster Senior Championship or the All-Ireland Senior Championship, and are the only county besides Fermanagh never to have won its provincial championship.
+The most notable achievements of the team include a Division 4 National League title in 2012 and a Tailteann Cup title in 2026.